hohsieh/hec-ras-docker/README.md

 export OMP_PROC_BIND=TRUE
 ```

-You can also hard set these values in /hecras/core.sh, but the above will likely be required in a prod-like environment since /hecras/core.sh wont always be available to the user.
+If you require overriding these values before user execution, you can set their values in the `core.sh` file.

 -----